Brief History of Japanese Knot Tying

 Don’t Hesitate to Give It a Try!

-Are you already familiar with Western rope bondage and want to try other forms of bondage?
-We highly encourage you to use this beginner's guide to explore shibari art - a brand-new experience that will rock your world.
+Are you already familiar with Western rope art and want to try other forms of it?
+We highly encourage you to use this beginner’s guide to explore shibari art – a brand-new experience that will rock your world.

 You can tie beautiful knots.
 Or you can be the one who is tied.
 Whatever role you choose, your body will release feel-good hormones and make you high.